 Al Oerter is often used as an example of Olympic excellence.
 Not only did he win gold in the discus throw in four consecutive Olympics, but he was also an artist who focused on the true Olympic ideal.
-“Oerter’s Passion: Melding Art & Sports” in the Spiritual Herald says:
+“Oerter’s Passion: Melding Art & Sports” in the Spiritual Herald (no longer available) says:

 The Olympic star often said that in the ancient games “the athlete was not only expected to excel physically, but also be well versed in art, poetry, literature and music to make him a complete and well-rounded human being.
 That was what the Olympic goal was in Greece in those days.”

 Here’s some inspiration from the late Al Oerter:

 Each Olympic Games gives us a great opportunity for new inspiration.
 We can be inspired to live the Olympic ideal, and we can be inspired by the spirit, determination, and hard work of the Olympic athletes.
 Only a very few of us are meant to be Olympic athletes.
 But we can all use the inspiration of the athletes’ best qualities to live our own dreams.

 I wrote “How to Help Your Child Get the Most Out of the Olympics,” which included a link to a post with ideas from Randy Pausch about dreaming big and dreaming without fear.
 We as adults can use those same ideas in our own lives.
 My daughter, Christina (who was a World-level ice dancer), also considers getting inspired as the first reason to watch the Olympics.